 - Is your research clinical or health related?
 If so, set up a consultation with the Michigan Institute for Clinical and Health Research (MICHR).
 They can help you work out what regulatory compliance, planning and procedural issues you need to deal with in your specific research project (which are too many and varied to list here) – and help you manage those issues moving forward.

 - Will you be using vertebrate animals in your research?
 If so, you will require prior approval from the University Committee on Use and Care of Animals (UCUCA).
 If you are using transgenic animals, you will also need approval from the Institutional Biosafety Committee (IBC).
 Read more on our Animal subjects page.

 - Is your research funded by a federal grant or some other external sponsorship?
 You will need to work with the Office of Research and Sponsored Projects (ORSP) (pre-award) and Sponsored Programs (post-award) to ensure compliance at all stages of your research.
 See our pages on the financial and non-financial aspects of grant administration, including information about the OMB Circular A-21″Cost Principles for Educational Institutions”, that applies to all federally sponsored research agreements.

 - Will you be conducting any of your research on patients who might otherwise be billed for the clinical services?
 There are specific rules for dealing with clinical billing in a human subjects research setting: see our page on Billing & Grant Funding compliance for an overview, and consult with the Clinical Research Calendar Review & Analysis Office (CRAO) before engaging in any clinical research billing.

 - Will you be using radioactive materials?
 You need to be authorized to use radioactive materials for your research, which is granted by U-M’s Radiation Policy Committee (RPC).
 Note that the specific rules that apply may vary depending on whether you are using the radioactive materials on humans or not.
-See the Radiation Safety pages on the Occupational Safety and Environmental Health (OSEH) site for more in-depth information.
+See the Radiation Safety pages on the Environment, Health & Safety (EHS) site for more in-depth information.